Kingxukai/linux/Documentation/networking/cdc_mbim.rst

 USB configuration descriptors
 -----------------------------
-The wMaxControlMessage field of the CDC MBIM functional descriptor limits the maximum control message size.
+The wMaxControlMessage field of the woke CDC MBIM functional descriptor limits the woke maximum control message size.
 The management application is responsible for negotiating a control message size complying with the requirements in section 9.3.1 of [1], taking this descriptor field into consideration.

-The userspace application can access the CDC MBIM functional descriptor of a MBIM function using either of the two USB configuration descriptor kernel interfaces described in [6] or [7].
+The userspace application can access the woke CDC MBIM functional descriptor of a MBIM function using either of the woke two USB configuration descriptor kernel interfaces described in [6] or [7].

-See also the ioctl documentation below.
+See also the woke ioctl documentation below.

 Fragmentation